madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 Check Point| Error |Troubleshooting
 --- | --- | ---
-Order status in CMS backend| Order status not recorded in the backend. | Check endpoint/Payment Notification URL setting on MAP.<br> Check if your CMS/Notification URL is publicly accessible.
+Order status in CMS backend| Order status not recorded in the backend. | Check endpoint or the *Payment Notification URL* setting on MAP.<br/> Check if your CMS or the notification URL is publicly accessible.
-Merchant email notification| Notification not received. | Check Email Notifications settings on MAP.
+Merchant email notification| Notification not received. | Check *Email Notifications* settings on MAP.
 For more details, refer to [Configuring Email Notifications](/en/after-payment/dashboard-usage.md#configuring-email-notifications).
-Customer email notification| Notification not received. | Check Email Notifications settings on MAP.
+Customer email notification| Notification not received. | Check *Email Notifications* settings on MAP.
 For more details, refer to [Configuring Email Notifications](/en/after-payment/dashboard-usage.md#configuring-email-notifications).

 ### Payment Example
 ![WooCommerce Payment Test](./../../asset/image/woo-pay-show.gif)